PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 17:52:51
+Last updated: 2024-04-09 17:54:02
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: Balon was mad, Aeron is madder, and Euron is maddest of them all.  -  Baelor Blacktyde